What is veneer?

 What is pre finished veneer?

 Pre finished veneer is a real wood veneer that comes in a ready-to-use laminate form.
-The face of the pre finished boards is finished with a clear coating, for example UV cured film, melamine film or acrylic polyurethane.
+The face of the pre finished boards is finished with a clear coating, for example UV cured film or acrylic polyurethane.
 The variety of films the veneer is finished with determines its resistance to scratches, fading and moisture or yellowing.

 Pre finished wood veneer can be applied to a standard set of substrates and offers more scratch resistance compared to standard polished veneer products.